killercup/scribbles/content/posts/2026-05-02-niche-int-types-in-rust.md

 I'm not using any of these nightly features in the real code yet, but I'm glad to see momentum in this space.
-It looks like a feature that is very neat and that I wanted to use in a few cases already.
+It's a feature I've wanted in a few places already.
-Another case is, e.g., a proper type for an "inline length" type, removing a workaround like the one `SmolStr` uses [here][smol_str len].
+Another use case is a proper type for an "inline length" type, removing a workaround like the one `SmolStr` uses [here][smol_str len].

 [smol_str len]: https://github.com/rust-lang/rust-analyzer/blob/4a244d4c6bf18bae57626dcaf81bf6442ad59380/lib/smol_str/src/lib.rs#L541-L569